craigpastro/nungwi/README.md

 - `object(namespace: str, id: str)`
 - `userset(namespace: str, id: str, relation: str)`

 A tuple consists of a namespace, id, relation, and user.
-We will write these as
+These are written as:
 ```python
 tuple(namespace, id, relation, user)
 ```

+## Acknowledgements

+- Thank you to @ichiban for helping me with [Ichiban Prolog](https://github.com/ichiban/prolog).